Recent International Developments Under the Montreal Protocol

 Fact Sheets Available on Transitioning to Low-GWP Alternatives

-Together with our partners Canada and Mexico, the United States jointly submitted our 2012 proposal to phase-down consumption and production of hydrofluorocarbons (HFCs) under the Montreal Protocol on Substances that Deplete the Ozone Layer in May 2012.
-Global benefits of the proposal can yield significant reductions of about 4 gigatons of carbon dioxide equivalent (CO2eq) through 2020 and 96 gigatons of CO2eq through 2050.
+The United States, Canada, and Mexico together submitted a proposal to phase-down consumption and production of hydrofluorocarbons (HFCs) under the Montreal Protocol on Substances that Deplete the Ozone Layer in April 2013.
+Global benefits of the proposal can yield significant reductions of over 90 gigatons of carbon dioxide equivalent (CO2eq) through 2050.

-The proposed amendment first will be discussed at a non-decisional Open-Ended Working Group meeting in July, and then formally at the 24th Meeting of the Parties to the Montreal Protocol in November.
+The 2013 proposed amendment will first be discussed at a non-decisional Open-Ended Working Group meeting in June, and then formally at the 25th Meeting of the Parties to the Montreal Protocol in October.

 For more information on the proposed amendment, please visit the United Nations Environment Programme Ozone Secretariat Web site.
 Links to specific documents are below: